hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 # My solution 3 (Client): <br>
 Have students (or one person builds it and puts it on all the students hardware) the edgeimpulse client firmware from scratch.
 Nano 33 Ble <a href="https://github.com/edgeimpulse/firmware-arduino-nano-33-ble-sense">Github here</a>, Portenta <a href="https://github.com/edgeimpulse/firmware-arduino-portenta-h7">Github here</a>.
 This has a few extra issues such as long file names and storing a build.local.txt to your arduino hardware file that you then have to remove for normal arduino compiling.

+# My solution 4 (Client): <br>
+Create a .hex or .bin file of the client and force installing it using Arduino installation tools.
+This seems to be frowned upon from the Arduino Community but seems a very sensible solution to me.
+I think I have done it before but it was to confusing to teach to my students.

 This year I hope NodeJS is installed on my new computers.
  <br><br><br>